ramnathv/corise-r-for-ds/notes/week-01/04-visualizing-data/04-visualizing-data.md

 ```

 <img src="img/plot-diamonds-facet-wrap-1.png" width="100%" style="display: block; margin: auto;" />

+By default, the same scales are used for all panels.
+You can allow
+scales to vary across all the panels with the `scales` argument.
+Free
+scales make it easier to see patterns within each panel, but harder to
+compare across panels.
+The question to ask yourself is: Should scales be
+fixed (`fixed`, the default), free (`free`), or free in one dimension
+(`free_x`, `free_y`)?

 We are not restricted to splitting the panels based on a single
 variable.
 We can split it into a grid based on a combination of